 Lastly, and probably one of the most difficult but important ones, is personal time.
 For those of us that have children or hectic lifestyles we will know this is few and far between.
 We daydream about doing nothing for even ten minutes and wish we could just take a break.
 However, finding those moments of peace could significantly lessen your risk of burnout.

 With so much going on, we are programmed to feel guilty when we do nothing but sometimes it’s exactly what our bodies need and is a sign we need to rest.
 We can all find at least ten minutes each day, it’s not even 1% of your day however make this your time to do whatever makes you feel good.

 Maybe it’s a book that’s been on your shelf forever and you haven’t got round to reading, or going for a walk, watching an episode of an interesting series on Netflix or even taking time to make yourself your favourite meal, find this time and do not feel guilty for taking it!
 Learn to say no to yourself – “no, I won’t do the washing up just yet I am going to just finish this chapter I am reading”, “no, just sit down for ten minutes before you have to rush out”, “no, I am going to make myself breakfast today”.
 Understand that this time is so special and that you deserve it!
 Everything is in moderation and that includes your busy times so treat yourself to something you enjoy.

 Please remember you are not alone and if things become too much, please reach out to speak to someone.
 We are all in this together and we are all guilty of saying yes to too many things but learning to say no and that our needs are most important will give us all some space to breathe.

-If you are feeling particularly vulnerable right now, please also remember that the SOS new phone lines are open Monday to Friday 5pm-7pm to help talk things through.
+If you are feeling particularly vulnerable right now, please also remember that the SOS new phone lines are open Monday to Sunday 9am until midnight to help talk things through.
 The number is 0300 1020 505 and someone will be there to listen.